Muslim Aid: Controversies

 On 2 May 2013, an international arrest warrant was issued for its long time trustee Chowdhury Mueen-Uddin for war crimes.
 He was subsequently found guilty in absentia of murdering 18 Bangladesh intellectuals as a leader within Al-Badr, a pro-Pakistan Islamist paramilitary force in the Bangladesh liberation war.

 The government of Bangladesh investigated the organisation for allegedly funding militants in the country.
 In December 2013, Mozammel Hossain, the head of the Rangpur branch of Muslim Aid, was arrested for financing "subversive activities".
 In April 2014, Bangladeshi politician Sayed Ashraful Islam of the Awami League Central Working Committee warned funds from the organisation were being used to spread "religious fanaticism".
 Again in September 2014, Major general Abdur Rashid said they funded extremism.

-In 2014, the Charity Commission for England and Wales announced it was part of a "statutory inquiry".
-According to the charity, the investigation was caused after they reported "non-compliance with some operational aspects in two field offices".
-The Statutory Inquiry report has not yet been published.